An Introduction to Massa

 We have shown that it is possible to solve the scaling issue of blockchains using transaction sharding in a multithreaded block graph.
 Massa reaches thousands of transactions per second without jeopardizing the decentralization nor the security of the blockchain.
 One thing that we did not mention is that our architecture is compatible with smart-contracts that can be implemented within one thread or adapted to support multithreading.

 We believe that Massa can fulfill the promises of a scalable, secure and truly decentralized blockchain.
 We hope that you are as excited as we are and we’d love to hear your feedback!
-Please come to the subreddit r/massanet to give your thoughts!
+Please come to our Telegram, Discord or Reddit to give your thoughts!

 Technical paper: arxiv.org/pdf/1803.09029